Kuvelet/Unified_Business_Semantic_Model/README.md

 ---

-### Sales Ranking Table
+### USA Sales Ranking Table

 #### Purpose
 The **SUSP_Sales_Rank** table provides a unified sales ranking of automotive parts across the U.S. market.
 It includes sales data not only from Suspensia but also from major competitors and platforms, making it a comprehensive reference point for comparing product performance in the national landscape.

 This table is especially useful for identifying high-volume SKUs, market demand, and strategic positioning.

-> ℹ This table is sourced from SQL Server and will be expanded and documented in a separate project focused on competitive market intelligence and cross-platform sales insights.
+> This table is sourced from SQL Server and will be expanded and documented in a separate project focused on competitive market intelligence and cross-platform sales insights.

 #### Source and Creation Method